 Trish Geiger is a busy lady.
 Besides directing and producing, she is an award-winning actress and singer.

 Geiger earned her MFA in Acting at Brooklyn University, where she studied with F. Murray Abraham.
-She has earned her way as an actress/singer as well as teacher of acting, music, art and storytelling at Lincoln Center Institute, Fairleigh Dickenson University, Oberlin College, Playwrights Theater of New Jersey and Preparator Center for the Performing Arts, respectively.
+She has earned her way as an actress/singer as well as teacher of acting, music, art and storytelling at Lincoln Center Institute, Fairleigh Dickenson University, Oberlin College, Playwrights Theater of New Jersey and Preparatory Center for the Performing Arts, respectively.

-Geiger’s better-known work includes roles in Larry Blamire’s horror movie spoofs (Trail of the Screaming Forehead, The Lost Skeleton Returns Again and Dark and Stormy Night), films which she also produced.
+Geiger’s better-known work includes roles in Larry Blamire’s horror movie spoofs Trail of the Screaming Forehead, The Lost Skeleton Returns Again and Dark and Stormy Night, films which she also produced.
 While she was documenting the filming, she met Bob Burns, who played the Gorilla, and wrangled an interview through the efforts of fellow actor Frank Dietz.

-Geiger discovered that Bob and his wife Kathy had a quite collection of movie props, which included the original King Kong armature from 1933.
+Geiger discovered that Bob and his wife Kathy had quite a collection of movie props, which included the original King Kong armature from 1933.
 After Geiger and Dietz launched Benevolent Monster Productions, they produced Beast Wishes-The Fantastic World of Bob and Kathy Burns.
 The film went on to garner several “Best Documentary” awards.

 Intrigued by the King Kong armature during Beast Wishes…, the new partners were inspired to make Long Live the King, a documentary on King Kong.
-Although she knew little about the ”Eighth Wonder of the World,” Geiger learned that Dietz had long-time interest and knowledge.
+Although she knew little about the ”Eighth Wonder of the World,” Geiger learned that Dietz had a long-time interest and knowledge.
 Their second effort also collected multiple “Best Documentary” festival awards.

 Since 2009, Geiger has devoted herself to a new documentary Maestro Messenger, a film about well-known Choral Director Paul Salamunovich, who has worked on such Hollywood films as Close Encounters of the Third Kind and True Confessions.
 This, she says, is her true labor of love.
 She is hoping to wind up her work this Spring.